 Explains how to give another person authority to make financial decisions for you through a legal document known as a power of attorney.
 Information about the Montana Uniform Power of Attorney Act passed by the Montana Legislature is provided.
 Features of the new Statutory Power of Attorney form are also explained.

 - Probate in Montana.
 (MT199006HR) (2019) [Order Online]

 Provides guidelines and costs for the process of settling the estate of a deceased person.

-Describes the three main forms of property ownership, plus real-life examples of estate settlement for each.
+Describes the three main forms of property ownership in Montana, plus real-life examples of estate settlement for each.

 Gives control over medical treatments near the end of life.
 Once signed by you and your physician, nurse practitioner, or physician assistant, the POLST form is recognized as an actual medical order that will be honored by all Montana health care providers.

-Defines and explains the benefits, shortfalls, costs and tax consequences of living trusts, including how it may affect nursing home care costs.
+Defines and explains the benefits, shortfalls, and costs of living trusts.

 Describes the various types of business structure: sole proprietorship, partnership, corporation and limited liability corporation.